MatMoore/govreposearch/README.md

 You can check Elasticsearch's health by visiting [http://localhost:9200/_cat/health]().

-After creating the index, you can run the crawler with:
+After creating the index, run the crawler with:
 ```
 bundle exec rake crawler:crawl
 ```

-P.S. the crawler will crash when it hits the Github API's rate limit of 60 requests/hour...
+P.S. the crawler will crash when it hits the Github API's rate limit of 60 requests/hour... 😱

-To crawl the whole list of organisations, you need to set up an access token.
+To crawl the whole list of organisations, you need an access token.
 Visit [https://github.com/settings/tokens]() to generate one.

 Then set the environment variable `GITHUB_API_KEY`, or add it to a `.env` file